yuyanislearning/MIND/README.md

 # MIND-S AI4PTM
 <img src='GA.png'>

-MIND (Multilabel INterpretable Deep learning method for PTM prediction) is a deep learning tool for making PTM predictions based on protein sequence, or protein structure.
-MIND-S features interpretability through evaluating the saliency for each input residual.
-MIND can also be utilized as a tool for evaluating effects of genetic mutation (e.g. SNP) on PTM.
-The manuscript is in press and link to it will be added as soon as it's online.
+MIND-S (Multilabel INterpretable Deep learning method for PTM prediction) is a deep learning tool for making PTM predictions based on protein sequence, or protein structure.
+MIND-S features interpretability of the model through evaluating the importance for each input residual to identify the important residual for making a prediction.
+MIND-S can also be utilized as a tool for evaluating effects of mutations (e.g. SNPs) that eventually affect protein sequence.
+By comparing the PTM predictions between wildtype and mutant protein, MIND-S can give hint on whether the mutation will affect PTMs.

 ## Set up
 Install MIND: